$500 Million State Credit for 4% Credit New Construction Multifamily Housing

 Highlights of AB 101 include:

 - For 2020, an annual allocation of $500 million additional state tax credits for 4% + state credit NC.
-For 2020, TCAC shall consider projects located throughout the state and shall allocate housing credits applying the non-competitive requirements for 4% credit applications.
+For 2020, TCAC shall consider projects located throughout the state and shall allocate housing credits applying the minimum requirements of Section 10326 for 4% credit applications.

 - For 2021 and later, up to $500 million additional state tax credits for 4% + state credit NC if the annual Budget Act, or if any bill providing for appropriations related to the Budget Act, specifies an amount to be available for allocation in that calendar year by the California Tax Credit Allocation Committee, and the California Tax Credit Allocation Committee has adopted regulatory reforms aimed at increasing production and containing costs.

-- Of the $500 million, TCAC may set aside $200 million for projects receiving financing from the CalHFA Mixed-Income Program (MIP).
-(TCAC staff plans to implement this provision.)
+- Of the $500 million, TCAC will set aside up to $200 million for projects receiving financing from the CalHFA Mixed-Income Program (MIP).

 - Projects located in a DDA or QCT are eligible for both the federal 130% basis increase and for state credit.
 State credit is calculated from 100% of basis (not 130%).
 (DDA and QCT status is determined by HUD.)